Skip to contents

 Clean up animalcules-formatted MAEs

 If your data were aggregated via the animalcules package, as was done for the example data, the samples were aggregated at the strain taxonomic level and have residual taxonomy IDs present.
-The clean_animalcules_MAE() function cleans up data suffering from these issues.
+The clean_MAE() function cleans up data suffering from these issues.

-dat_cleaned <- clean_animalcules_MAE(dat_subsetted)
+dat_cleaned <- clean_MAE(dat_subsetted)

-## Registered S3 method overwritten by 'httr':
+## Registered S3 method overwritten by 'rmutil':

 ## method from

-## print.response rmutil
+## print.response httr

 Filter MAE

 Many metagenomic pipelines identify taxon abundances at extremely small levels, which can be noisy to deal with in an analysis.
-The filter_animalcules_MAE function smoothly transforms reads belonging to taxa with an overall genera threshold under the filter_prop (filter proportion) argument, which we will set as 0.005.
+The filter_MAE function smoothly transforms reads belonging to taxa with an overall genera threshold under the filter_prop (filter proportion) argument, which we will set as 0.005.

 dat_filt <- filter_animalcules_MAE(dat_cleaned, 0.05)